Is a nonviolent world possible?

 It is the feeling or intention [or mindset] (that is Bhava) with which an act is done which determines its moral worth. […] On this Bhava […] both, character and the whole outlook on life depend.
 Therefore, it is sought [by yogis] to render the Bhava pure.
 6

 Intentions can also be considered from an energetic point of view.
-As emotions have different frequencies of energy, that can be felt by others, likewise, the intention with which we act, can be unconsciously registered by others.
+Just as emotions have different frequencies of energy that can be felt by others, the intention with which we act can be unconsciously registered by others.
 This is why the intention matters.

 Our feelings and thoughts always affect other persons and affect our relationships, whether these thoughts or feelings are verbalized, expressed, or not. […] Almost everyone is brought up to believe that our thoughts and feelings are private affairs and nobody else’s business, that all minds are separated, and that emotions only happen within the confinement of the body.
 As we investigate this area, we find that often the set of feelings we hold about another person is mirrored back by their attitude and that, when we change our inner attitude about them, their attitude changes abruptly.
 Finding out what needs to be cleaned out is simple and easy.
 Just look at what you would not want others to know about you and begin to surrender it.
 7